 Do you ever get in a lunch rut?

-We often want something quick and easy for lunch, and it can be really easy to resort to unhealthy foods or just eating the same thing day after day for lunch.
+Lunch time is when you want something quick and simple.
+It can be really easy to resort to unhealthy foods or just eating the same thing day after day for lunch.

 I’ve found there is a two part solution to a lunch rut: